fredwu/datamappify/README.md

 end
 ```

-When an entity is lazy loaded, only attributes from the default source will be loaded.
+When an entity is lazy loaded, only attributes from the primary source (e.g. `User` entity's primary source would be `ActiveRecord::User` as specified in the corresponding repository) will be loaded.
 Other attributes will only be loaded once they are called.
-This is especially useful if some of your data sources are external services.
+This is especially useful if some of your data sources are external web services.

 ### Repository

-Map entity attributes to DB columns - better yet, you can even map attributes to __different ORMs__!
+Repository maps entity attributes to DB columns - better yet, you can even map attributes to __different ORMs__!

+Below is an example of a repository for the User entity, you can have more than one repositories for the same entity.

 ```ruby
 class UserRepository